ABTSoftware/SciChart.iOS.Documentation/guides/Chart Modifier API/Zoom and Pan - SCIZoomPanModifier.md

 - `ClipAtMax` - Forces the panning operation to stop suddenly at the maximum of the data, but expand at the minimum.
 - `ClipAtExtents` - Forces the panning operation to stop suddenly at the extents of the data.

+There are two touch events defined by the `SCIZoomState` enumeration, which can be used to get or set current interaction state of the surface:
+- AtExtents indicates that the zoom level is at extents.
+- UserZooming indicates User has initiated a Zoom operation.

 ## Adding a SCIZoomPanModifier to a Chart
 Any [Chart Modifier](Chart Modifier APIs.html) can be [added to a `SCIChartSurface`](Chart Modifier APIs.html#adding-a-chart-modifier) via the`ISCIChartSurface.chartModifiers` property and `SCIZoomPanModifier` is no difference: